Chanwoost/tensorordinal/README.md

 # tensorordinal
-r package for tensor denoising and completion of ordinal tensor data
+r package for tensor noise reduction and completion of ordinal tensor data